-12-1-124 Personal Information.
+12-1-136 Personal Information.
 “Personal Information” means information that identifies an individual, including an individual's photograph, social security number, driver identification number, name, address other than zip code, telephone number and medical or disability information, but “personal information” does not include information on vehicles, vehicle ownership, vehicular accidents, driving violations or driver status.
 (66-1-4.14 NMSA 1978)

-12-1-125 Placard or Parking Placard.
+12-1-137 Placard or Parking Placard.
 “Placard” or “Parking Placard” means a card-like device that identifies the vehicle as being currently in use to transport a person with severe mobility impairment and issued pursuant to Section 66-3-16 NMSA 1978 to be displayed inside a motor vehicle so as to be readily visible to an observer outside the vehicle.
 (66-1-4.14 NMSA 1978)

+12-1-138 PLATOON.
+“Platoon” means a series of motor vehicles that are traveling in a unified manner by means of being connected with wireless communications or other technology allowing for coordinated movement.
+(66-1-4.14 NMSA 1978)

-12-1-126 Pneumatic Tire.
+12-1-139 Pneumatic Tire.
 “Pneumatic Tire” means every tire in which compressed air is designed to support the load.
 (66-1-4.14 NMSA 1978)

-12-1-127 POLE TRAILER.
-“Pole Trailer” means any vehicle without motive power, designed to be drawn by another vehicle and attached to the towing vehicle by means of a reach or pole or by being boomed or otherwise secured to the towing vehicle and ordinarily used for transporting long or irregularly shaped loads such as poles, structures, pipes or structural members capable, generally, of sustaining themselves as beams between the supporting connections.
+12-1-140 POLE TRAILER.
+“Pole Trailer” means any vehicle without motive power, designed to be drawn by another vehicle and attached to the towing vehicle by means of a reach or pole or by being boomed or otherwise secured to the towing vehicle and ordinarily used for transporting long or irregularly shaped loads such as poles, structures, pipes and structural members capable, generally, of sustaining themselves as beams between the supporting connections.
 (66-1-4.14 NMSA 1978)

-12-1-128 POLICE OR PEACE OFFICER.
+12-1-141 POLICE OR PEACE OFFICER.
 “Police or Peace Officer” means every officer authorized to direct or regulate traffic or to make arrests for violations of this ordinance.
 (66-1-4.14 NMSA 1978)

+12-1-142 PRECEDING YEAR.
+“Preceding Year” means a period of twelve consecutive months fixed by the department, which period is within the sixteen months immediately preceding the commencement of the registration or license year for which proportional registration is sought.
+The department, in fixing that period, shall make it conform to the terms, conditions and requirements of any applicable agreement or arrangement for the proportional registration of vehicles.
+(66-1-4.21 NMSA 1978)

-12-1-129 PRIVATE ROAD OR DRIVEWAY.
+12-1-143 PRIVATE ROAD OR DRIVEWAY.
 “Private Road or Driveway” means every way or place in private ownership used for vehicular travel by the owner and those having express or implied permission from the owner, but not other persons.
 (66-1-4.14 NMSA 1978)

+12-1-144 ProperLy registered.
+“Properly Registered” means bearing the lawfully issued and currently valid evidence of registration of this or another jurisdiction, regardless of the owner’s residence, except in those cases where the evidence has been procured by misrepresentation or fraud.
+(66-1-4.21 NMSA 1978)

-12-1-130 Property Owner “Property Owner” means the owner of a piece of land or the agent of that property owner.
+12-1-145 Property Owner.
+“Property Owner” means the owner of a piece of land or the agent of that property owner.
 (66-1-4.14 NMSA 1978)

+12-1-146 PUBLIC HIGHWAY.
+“Public Highway” means every way or place generally open to the use of the public as a matter of right for the purpose of vehicular travel, even though it may be temporarily closed or restricted for the purpose of construction, maintenance, repair or reconstruction.
+(66-1-4.21 NMSA 1978)

-12-1-131 PUBLIC HOLIDAYS.
+12-1-147 PUBLIC HOLIDAYS.
 “Public Holidays” means New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day, or any other day designated a holiday by the governing body of this municipality. (*)